Setting up your homepage with Atlantic

 We'll walk you through the settings for each section type below, beginning with one of the most popular sections: the Slideshow.

 The top section of your home page is your store’s most valuable real estate.
 To make the most of it, merchants often use a slideshow to showcase their most recent deals and top-selling products.
 Atlantic comes with a sophisticated responsive slideshow that can hold up to five slides.
 Each slide allows for a unique image, title, tagline, and call-to-action link.

 Atlantic's slideshow comes with two display widths: full and constrained.
-Checking Full width will make your slides full-bleed (i.e. they will extend right to the edges of your screen).
+Checking Enable full width will make your slides full-bleed (i.e. they will extend right to the edges of your screen).
 Leaving it unchecked will pad your slideshow with whitespace on all sides.

 Off the top, you'll notice an Invert color controls option.
 By default the “next/previous” buttons are translucent white.
 If this doesn’t work well with one of your images, simply check Invert color controls, which will provide translucent black buttons for that particular slide.